Nathan-Kimm/Obsidian-Vaults/School Notes/SAT/Reading and Writing/Command Of Evidence - Textual.md

 - **Scientific Evidence**: Hypothesis is presented about a subject in science or social science.

-# Command of Evidence Question Approach
+# Command of Evidence Textual Question Approach
 1. `Read the entire paragraph`
 2. `Identify the claim/argument`
 3. `Identify the evidence used to support the argument`